AlexAnguloMtz/Cars_Rest_Api/README.md

 - **Parameters**:
   - `id` (string): ID of the car to retrieve.
 - **Response**:
-  - Returns the Car object with the specified ID - 201 CREATED.
+  - Returns the Car object with the specified ID - 200 OK.
   - Returns 404 NOT FOUND if the car with the specified ID does not exist.